 What your employees need to know about underground digging

-If an underground electricity line is severed, not only does the power go out but the ground may energize creating a risk for electrocution.
-If a natural gas pipeline is damaged, a gas leak may occur—and depending on the severity of that damage, a fire or a natural gas explosion are both possible.
+If an underground electricity line is cut, not only does the power go out but the ground may energize.
+This creates a risk for electrocution.
+If a natural gas pipeline is damaged, a gas leak may occur.
+Depending on the severity of that damage, a fire or a natural gas explosion are both possible.

 To help you, your employees, or anyone else digging into the ground, the 811 Call Before You Dig hotline is available.
-The service is free and by calling in, you reduce the risk of striking an existing utility line to less than one percent.
+The service is free.
+By calling in, you reduce the risk of striking an existing utility line to less than one percent.
+In California, the call to 811 should be made at least two working days (but no more than 14 working days) before digging begins.
+Each affected utility then sends a worker out to mark the approximate location of utility lines and specify what they are (electrical, cable TV, natural gas, etc.).

 What your employees need to do when digging underground

-If any type of wiring is severed, these could be electrical wires, TV cables, or phone lines.
-Workers should not take the time to investigate what the wires are.
-Best practices dictate they should presume the worst case scenario—that the lines are electrical, they are live, and that the ground is energized.
+If any type of wiring is severed, workers should not take the time to investigate what the wires are.
+These could be electrical wires, TV cables, or phone lines.
+Best practices dictate they should presume the lines are electrical, they are live, and that the ground is energized.
 Workers should then act accordingly to safely exit the area as soon as possible.

-• Anyone on the ground should exit the area right away, with feet together…using a shuffling motion where feet are always in contact with the ground.
+- Anyone on the ground should exit the area right away.
+Keep the feet together using a shuffling motion where feet are always in contact with the ground.

 When safely possible, make the necessary notifications so the lines can be de-energized and repair crews dispatched.